 7. Phi Phi Islands hopping

 A dreamy way to spend the day is exploring the Phi Phi Islands by boat.
-Surrounded by sparkling azure waters, they are the perfect place to go scuba diving or snorkelling.
-Relax on the islands or go hiking to discover the appeal of these islands.
+Surrounded by sparkling azure waters, they one of my favourite places to go scuba diving or snorkelling in Thailand.

 8. Khao Khanab Nam Mountains